matrix-org/matrix-spec/content/rooms/fragments/v2-state-res.md

 divided into two collections.
 If a given key *K* is present in every *S<sub>i</sub>* with the same value *V* in each state map, then the pair (*K*, *V*) belongs to the *unconflicted state map*.
-Otherwise (*K*, *V*) belongs to the *conflicted state set*.
+Otherwise, *V* belongs to the *conflicted state set*.

-Note that the unconflicted state map only has one event for each key *K*, whereas the conflicted state set may associate multiple events to the same key.
+Note that the unconflicted state map only has one event for each key *K*, whereas the conflicted state set may contain multiple events with the same key.

 **Auth chain.**
 The *auth chain* of an event *E* is the set containing all of *E*'s auth events,